JulienBalestra/computor/readme.md

 ## Language

-Used Python 2.7 for this project
+Used Python 2.7 for this project with flask / jinja

 ## How to use